 There are five circumstances that create demand-pull inflation.
 The first is a growing economy.
 As people get better jobs and become more confident, they spend more.

-Five circumstances lead to demand-pull inflation.
-A growing economy creates inflation as people are confident and spend more.
-That further benefits economic growth by creating an expectation of inflation.
-That motivates them to buy more now to avoid further price increases.
-The Federal Reserve sets an inflation target to manage the public's expectation of inflation.
+As prices rise, they start to expect inflation.
+That expectation motivates consumers to spend more now to avoid future price increases.
+That further boosts growth.
+For this reason, a little inflation is good.
+As a result, the Federal Reserve sets an inflation target to manage the public's expectation of inflation.
 It's at 2 percent as measured by the core inflation rate.
-The core rate removes the effect of seasonal food and energy increases.
+The core rate removes the effect of seasonal food and energy cost increases.

-The Federal government executes expansionary fiscal policy.
+How does the money supply increase?
+Through expansionary fiscal policy or expansionary monetary policy.
+The federal government executes expansionary fiscal policy.
 It expands the money supply through either deficit spending or printing more cash.
 Deficit spending pumps money into certain segments of the economy.
 It creates demand-pull inflation in that area.
-It delays the offsetting taxes, thus adding it to the debt.
+It delays the offsetting taxes and adds it to the debt.
 It has no ill effect until the ratio of debt to gross domestic product approaches 90 percent.

 Natural disasters create temporary cost-push inflation by damaging production facilities.
 That's what happened to oil refineries after Hurricane Katrina.
 The depletion of natural resources is a growing cause of cost-push inflation.
-For example, overfishing reduces the supply of seafood, driving up prices.
+For example, overfishing reduces the supply of seafood and drives up prices.